wows-tools/wows-depack/README.md

 ./wows-depack-cli -I ~/Games/World\ of\ Warships/bin/6831266/idx/
 ```

-Auto-discovery of the latest idx directory (from WoWs install directory) and parse all index files:
+Auto-discovery of the latest `idx/` directory (from WoWs install directory) and parse all index files:

 ```shell
 ./wows-depack-cli -I ~/Games/World\ of\ Warships/